-The assessor correctly classified the Calanus stock in conformity with the Species categorisation requirements.
+The assessor correctly classified the Calanus stock as category A in conformity with the Species categorisation requirements.
 The fishery is managed by the Norway management system.
 There is a monitoring, surveillance and control system in place.
 There is a harvest strategy in place to ensure that stocks are fished at sustainable levels.
 Data are collected and stocks are assessed.